danielsaidi/website_danielsaidi/collections/_posts/2011/2011-03-23-custom-asp-net-validation-attributes.md

 icon:  dotnet
 ---

-ASP.NET validation attributes is a great way of making it easy to validate C# properties in different ways, client and server side.
+ASP.NET validation attributes is a great way to validate C# properties in different ways, both client & server side.
 Let's look at how we can create our own validation attributes.

 I use custom validation attributes all the time, for instance to validate: